 Register Your App and Receive an App Key

-Register your app with FamilySearch by clicking the Create App button on the developer website.
+After enrollment and acceptance in the Solution Provider program you will be able to register your app with FamilySearch Integration Server ("Sandbox") by clicking the Create App button on the developer website.
 Be prepared with the following information:

 Decide on a name for your app.
 This name will be made publicly visible to users of your app when they visit the FamilySearch Web page.